rwightman/efficientdet-pytorch/README.md

  Average Recall     (AR) @[ IoU=0.50:0.95 | area=medium | maxDets=100 ] = 0.725
  Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets=100 ] = 0.823
 ```

+## TODO
+- [x] Basic Training (object detection) reimplementation
+- [ ] Mosaic Augmentation
+- [ ] Rand/AutoAugment
+- [ ] BBOX IoU loss (giou, diou, ciou, etc)
+- [ ] Training (semantic segmentation) experiments
+- [ ] Integration with Detectron2 / MMDetection codebases
+- [ ] Addition and cleanup of EfficientNet based U-Net and DeepLab segmentation models that I've used in past projects
+- [x] Addition and cleanup of OpenImages dataset/training support from a past project
+- [ ] Exploration of instance segmentation possibilities...

+If you are an organization is interested in sponsoring and any of this work, or prioritization of the possible future directions interests you, feel free to contact me (issue, LinkedIn, Twitter, hello at rwightman dot com).
+I will setup a github sponser if there is any interest.